 Almost all children have times when their behavior veers out of control.
 They may speed about in constant motion, make noise nonstop, refuse to wait their turn, and crash into everything around them.
 At other times they may drift as if in a daydream, unable to pay attention or finish what they start.

-These children often have trouble getting along with siblings and other children at school, at home, and in other settings.
+The condition affects behavior in specific ways.
+For example, children with ADHD often have trouble getting along with siblings and other children at school, at home, and in other settings.
 Those who have trouble paying attention usually have trouble learning.
 An impulsive nature may put them in actual physical danger.
 Because children with ADHD have difficulty controlling this behavior, they may be labeled "bad kids" or "space cadets."